zaddi/MkWifiDev/README.md

     DBG_ALERT("User key '%c' (Decimal value = %d)", c, c);
   }
 ```
 This automatically takes user input from the remote terminal if connected, otherwise it uses the local serial port.
+Any serial input is ignored while a remote terminal is connected.

-## Advanced Features
+## Additional Features
 ### Application Name
-If you set `_APPNAME_` to a string, this will be shown in the Command Mode header.
+If you define `_APPNAME_` to a string, this will be shown in the Command Mode header.
 For example, `build_flags = -D _APPNAME_= "MkTestApp"` was used in **platformio.ini** for the previous screenshot.
-It results in the text `| MkTestApp : Built Feb 21 2023 09:15:50 |`
+It results in the text `| MkTestApp : Built March  2 2023 14:04:30 |`
 ### Internet Time Synchronization
-By default the message timestamps are relative to when the system started.
-If you add the following, the library will try to get the time using NTP:
+The message timestamps will show the time since the system started unless the clock has been set.
+If you add the following, the library will try to get the time from the Internet using NTP:
 ```c++
   WifiDev.configTime(GMT_OFFSET, DAYLIGHT_OFFSET);   // Sync localtime using NTP
 ```
 An NTP time sync will be attempted whenever this function is called.
 GMT_OFFSET is your timezone offset in seconds, for example (-5*3600) for US Eastern Time, and DAYLIGHT_OFFSET is your daylight savings offset (if active) in seconds, typically 0 or 3600.

 ### OTA Authentication
-If you wish enable password protection on OTA updates add the following after calling WifiDev.begin():
+If you wish to enable password protection of OTA updates add the following after calling WifiDev.begin():
 ```c++
    ArduinoOTA.setPassword("admin");
 ```